pomerium/documentation/content/docs/internals/glossary.md

 ## Least User Privilege

-A principle of granting only the minimal set of privileges necessary for a user’s job function.
+A principle of granting only the minimal set of privileges necessary for a user's job function.
 If credentials are compromised, blast radius is limited.

 ## Mutual Authentication

 Requires both client and server to authenticate each other.
 Reduces the risk of impersonation by attackers.
-See [Pomerium’s mutual auth docs](/docs/concepts/mutual-auth).
+See [Pomerium's mutual auth docs](/docs/concepts/mutual-auth).

 ## Namespace